-In New York City, the term ‘loft’ refers to an apartment in a building that was converted from commercial or industrial use into residential.
+In New York City real estate, the term “loft apartment” typically refers to an apartment in a building that was converted from commercial or industrial use into residential.
 Loft apartments commonly have particular architectural characteristics that range from wide open spaces, high ceilings, columns, exposed brick, mezzanines, large windows, and large doors.

 Wide Open Space